dcsndevs/care-plus/README.md

 ## Credits

+### Code Institute:
+Special thanks to Code Institute for providing the template used in this project.
+The template served as a valuable foundation, streamlining the development process and contributing to the overall project structure and therefafter, delployment.

+### Google:
+The Care Plus App relies on Google Cloud services, including the Google Sheets API, for efficient data management.
+I extend my gratitude to Google Cloud for providing a free, robust and reliable cloud solutions that contribute to the functionality of this application.

+### API:
+Also to the team that created the Gsrpead and it's documentation, and to Google Drive and Google Sheets ApI.
+The Care Plus App utilizes the gspread library to interact with the Google Sheets API for efficient data management.
+We appreciate the developers of gspread for providing a convenient and Pythonic way to work with Google Sheets.

 ### Code Reference:
-W3schools was instrumental to the success of this project.
+[W3schools](https://w3schools.com/) was instrumental to the success of this project.
 It was often used to learn quick features or to compare and see where errors are.

 ### CarePlus Logic:
 The logic behid the application is a real life application called [©WellTree] (https://www.welltree.info/)